lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/permanent.md

 For project data, we have a global project directory, that allows better collaboration between the members of an HPC project.
-However, for compute nodes /projects is mounted as read-only, because it is not a filesystem for parallel I/O. See below and also check the **todo link: HPC introduction - %PUBURL%/Compendium/WebHome/HPC-Introduction.pdf** for more details.
+However, for compute nodes /projects is mounted as read-only, because it is not a filesystem for parallel I/O.

 ## Backup and Snapshots of the File System